Jack Baylis, President and CEO, The Baylis Group, LLC

 Mr. Peters has lectured on International Business, Technology, & Entrepreneurship at Thunderbird and Sonoma State University and is currently a visiting lecturer at the University of Georgia Terry School of Business MBA program and various undergraduate programs.
 Mr. Peters also mentors development stage companies at the Advanced Technology Development Center at Georgia Tech.

-President, Eastern Division, CBRE, Inc.
+James A. Reid, President, Eastern Division, CBRE, Inc.

 Jim Reid is President of CBRE’s U.S. Eastern Division, with oversight of all geographies and lines of business operating within this area.
 The Eastern Division includes over 40 offices in key markets such as Atlanta, Boston, Miami, Philadelphia, Tri-State (New York, Connecticut and New Jersey) and Washington, DC.
 The Division represents one of CBRE’s largest operating divisions with annual revenues exceeding $1 billion.